EvangelosStefanos/TinyLLaVA-Video/README.md

 - [2024-12] 🔊 Our [TinyLLaVA-Video-v1](https://github.com/ZhangXJ199/TinyLLaVA-Video/tree/main) repository has been established.

 ## 📌 About
-This is a simple framework of Small-scale Large Multimodal Models for video understanding based on [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory).
+This is a framework of Small-scale Large Multimodal Models for video understanding based on [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory).

 ## Installation and Requirements